samc2/translate-readme/README.md

 You can configure the action further with the following options:

 - `LANG`: The language you want to translate your readme to.
 The default is English.
-(I'm a American) The supported languages can be found below.
+The supported languages can be found below.
   (default: `en`) (required: `false`)

 ## Supported Languages